QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

-Time iteration is numerically far more accurate for a given number of iterations
+Time iteration is numerically far more accurate for a given number of iterations.